mkhsueh/mkhsueh.github.io/source/_posts/2015-01-26-namespacing-per-environment-with-mybatis-and-spring.markdown

 categories: mybatis,spring,namespace,namespaces
 ---

-While working with a recent customer, I found that a set of database tables had been namespaced differently in the QA and production environments.
-My first thought was to ask whether it would be possible to have them mirrored, and what design choice had led to the difference.
-Turns out their DB replication topology was constrained to one slave host, and there would have been a namespace collision.
+While working with a recent customer, a set of database tables had been namespaced differently in the QA and production environments.
+Ideally, the namespaces should mirror one another.
+Unfortunately the DB replication topology was constrained to one slave host, and there would have been a namespace collision.
 Shucks!
-In this post, I explain a generalized version of the way I managed namespaces for different environments using the MyBatis mapping layer with Spring configuration.
+In this post, I'll explain a generalized way to manage namespaces for different environments using the MyBatis mapping layer with Spring configuration.

 <!-- more -->